-The HotSpot is unique option for those who have smaller patio or yard.
-A hardwoord top transforms the small pit into a functional side table once the embers die down.
+The HotSpot is a unique option for those who have a smaller patio or yard.
+A hardwood top transforms the small pit into a functional side table once the embers die down.
 It even comes with a grill, making this fire pit a three-for-one (fire pit, side table, and grill) deal.

 Landmann’s Ball of Fire pit shows its beauty when logs are set ablaze inside, making it a standout among other wood-burning fire pits.
 This pit is a bit wide and awkward, but extremely light at just 40 pounds, making it perfect for smaller spaces or even as a beach and camping companion.
 Landmann’s fire pit also features a side-access door so you can keep the party going without fully opening the sphere.

 Buying a fire pit is a big decision to make, especially for those working with limited space or complementing patio furniture.
 Terrain offers a simple yet beautiful round fire pit that looks like you just built a campfire out of a tree stump.
 Its low profile will mesh with just about any patio furniture you own without taking up all the breathing space out back, and it boasts Terrain’s coveted, durable, and low maintenance COR-TEN steel.